 You can usually find the latest BIOS updates on your motherboard’s website.
 For drivers, you’ll need to go to the manufacturer’s website for your specific component.

-If you’re still having issues, it’s possible that your fan is failing.
-This is most likely to happen with older fans, but it can happen to new ones as well.
+If you’re still having issues, your fan may be failing.
+This is most likely to happen with older fans, but it can also happen to new ones.
 If you think your fan may be failing, you can try replacing it with a new one.
 Many computer stores will sell replacement fans, or you can find them online.

 6. Restart Your PC